 HB 166 requires that transmission lines for future energy projects be buried if they are not needed for the “public good.”
 The bill does not define public good.
-HB 166 has been retained in committee.
+The House killed HB 166 in January 2014.

 HB 568 requires the transmission lines of all “elective” projects be buried.
 Northern Pass is considered an elective project.
-HB 568 has been retained in committee.
+The House killed HB 568 in January 2014.

 HB 569 requires that future transmission lines be placed within the state’s transportation corridors “to the extent possible.”
 HB 569 has been retained in committee.

 HB 586 places a moratorium on new energy projects for one year.
-HB 586 has been retained in committee.
+The House killed HB 586 in January 2014.

 HB 580 places a moratorium on all wind and energy projects until the state develops a “comprehensive energy plan.”
-HB 580 has been retained in committee.
+The House killed HB 580 in January 2014.

 HB 449 calls for an economic impact analysis for future energy projects to determine what they will mean for jobs and incomes in the local communities.
 The bill would also require the state to consider the input of local communities before approving an energy project.
-HB 449 has been retained in committee.
+The House killed HB 449 in January 2014.

 HB 484 requires an energy project to receive public approval anywhere the project’s structures are visible.
 Any town that could see a structure would register its approval or disapproval by a town vote.
-HB 484 has been retained in committee.
+The House killed HB 484 in January 2014.